boulder-on/JPassport/docs/enums.md

 enum weekends
 {
     SATURDAY = 0l,
-    SUNDAY = 0xFFFFFFFFF  //NOTE, this value is larger than an int, so must be stored as a float };
+    SUNDAY = 0xFFFFFFFFF  //NOTE, this value is larger than an int, so must be stored as a long };

 //custom ints